 Many of the benefits of water cremation are the same or similar to those of a regular cremation.

-- They solve the problem of crowded cemeteries and rapidly dwindling burial space.
+- Helps solve the problem of overcrowded cemeteries and lack of burial plots.

 Water Cremation Costs